Pinterest Pixel

 In Excel, when you use the EDATE function and input the correct parameters, the return value you’ll get is a serial number representing a date.
 Excel stores dates as serial numbers for easier calculations.
 The number 1 represents January 1, 1900, and increases by 1 for each subsequent day.

-It’s critical to format the cell with the returned serial number as a date to make the result human-readable and maintain the consistency of your data types throughout your spreadsheet.
+It is important to format the cell with the returned serial number as a date to make the result human-readable and keep the consistency the same throughout your spreadsheet.

 EDATE formula in Excel